spatie/php-structure-discoverer/README.md

 Discover::in(__DIR__)->impelemntingWithoutChain(Request::class)
 ```

-Resolving chains is a complicated and resource heavy process, it can be completely disabled as such:
+Resolving chains is a complicated and resource-heavy process.
+It can be completely disabled as such:

 ```php
 Discover::in(__DIR__)->withoutChains()->extending(Request::class)->get();